~/anand/writeups $ cat rce-via-dependency-confusion.md

 this sparked the idea to test for dependency confusion — a technique where an attacker uploads a malicious package to npm with the same name as an internal one, hoping the internal app pulls it. [read more]

-luckily, the json file contained npm registry URLs. i wrote a script to check which ones returned 404s.
+luckily, the json file contained npm registry urls. i wrote a script to check which ones returned 404s.

 registry urls